luuizfernando/conversion-insights/README.md

 ## 📌 Final Remarks

 This project is a strong example of how to apply interpretable Machine Learning to real-world marketing and e-commerce challenges.
-It is ideal for portfolios targeting positions in data science, machine learning, or analytics at top companies.